 John Briggs via Kiva.org

 Give your loved ones the chance to regift for a good cause.
 Kiva is a non-profit organization that connects people around the world who are looking for financing with individuals who are willing to fund small loans.
-With a Kiva card, you can get your philanthropic or entrepreneurial friends started by providing them the initial seed money for a microloan.
-Your gift recipient can search the site's listing of borrowers and select which project to lend your gifted funds to.
-Interest rates and repayment terms vary and loans may be paid monthly, irregularly or at the end of specified terms.
-Whenever she gets repaid, she can use the funds over and over, lending to different projects via Kiva.
-Or she can opt to cash out into a PayPal account.
-Kiva cards can be printed or sent via snail mail, e-mail or Facebook.
+With a Kiva card, you can get your philanthropic or entrepreneurial friends started with the micro-financing opportunity of their choice for as little as $25.
+When the loan gets repaid, your gift recipient can use the funds over and over, lending to different projects via Kiva.
+Or he can opt to cash out into a PayPal account.
+Cards can be printed or sent via snail mail or e-mail.

-You can buy a Kiva card at www.kiva.org in increments between $25 and $2,000.Micro-Financing Opportunity
+You can buy a Kiva card at www.kiva.org in increments between $25 and $2,000.Microloan Funds

 Personal-finance wisdom, actionable advice and clear explanations — these are a few of our favorite things.
 And, hey, we're proud of what we do.
 A year's subscription to Kiplinger's for your friends and family members will give them both money-saving and money-making strategies.